freeCodeCamp/freeCodeCamp/guide/english/c/for/index.md

 The initialization statement is executed only once.
 Then, the condition is evaluated.
 If the condition is false (or 0), the `for` loop is terminated.
 But if the condition is true (nonzero), code inside the block of the `for` loop is executed.
 Finally, the update expression is executed.
 This process repeats until the condition is false.

-You can leave any of the three field blank:
+You can leave any of the three fields blank:
 - If you leave initialization blank, then there is no initialization phase
 - If you leave update blank, then there is no update phase
 - If you leave the condition blank, then practically it becomes an infinite loop unless you break inside loop